Shafi2016/Dynamic-Feature-Selection-for-Canadian-GDP-Forecasting/README.md

 This repository provides replication code and data for the paper:
 **_Dynamic Feature Selection for Canadian GDP Forecasting: Machine Learning with Google Trends and Official Data_**

-The study combines traditional economic indicators with high-frequency Google Trends data using a novel dynamic feature selection approach (PDC-SIS) and machine learning models to enhance the forecasting of quarterly Canadian GDP.
+The study combines traditional economic indicators with high-frequency Google Trends data using a novel dynamic feature selection approach with **PDC-SIS** and machine learning models to enhance the forecasting of monthly Canadian GDP.

 ---